Victoria Mwaka

 Victoria Mwaka is a Ugandan geography professor, politician and women's-rights activist based in Luweero district, Uganda.

 Background and education

 She was born in Makulubita in Luweero District.
 She is a teacher, professor and politician.
 She holds a PhD in Geography attained from Makerere University.

 Career before politics

 She started teaching in 1969 and she became an Assistant lecturer, Associate professor of geography and later headed the Geography Department at Makerere University twice from 1975.
 She became a professor of Geography in 1991 making her the first Female and Geographer to hold a PhD.
-She spear headed the establishment of the school of women and gender studies and directed the program until she became the Deputy Chairperson of the Constituent Assembly between 1994 and 1995.
+She spearheaded the establishment of the school of women and gender studies and directed the program until she became the Deputy Chairperson of the Constituent Assembly between 1994 and 1995.
 She was the lead researcher in the Liberia research study.